Aging & Health A to Z

 Here are some things you should watch for and tell your healthcare provider about:

 - What occurred just before your fainting spell?
-Were you eating, urinating, coughing, exercising, or standing up from a lying or seated position, for example?
+For example, were you eating, urinating, coughing, exercising, or standing up from a lying or seated position?

 - How long did the fainting spell last?